What are you looking for?

 Author bio

-Charlotte Fletcher is a Senior Associate in the serious injury department and specialises in Court of Protection matters, assisting with providing professional deputy input to those who lack the necessary capacity to manage and administer their own finances.
+Charlotte Fletcher is a Partner in the serious injury department and specialises in Court of Protection matters, assisting with providing professional deputy input to those who lack the necessary capacity to manage and administer their own finances.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.